aspose-cells/Aspose.Cells-API-References/english/go-cpp/PageSetup/GetPicture_Bool_Int/_index.md

 ## GetPicture_Bool_Int function

-Gets the <see cref="Picture"/> object of the header / footer.
+Gets the Picture object of the header / footer.

 ```go